Date: 30th March 2018

 Location: Torpoint, Cornwall

-My sixth stadium of 2018 was on Friday 30th March at The Mill in Torpoint, Cornwall.
+My sixth new ground of 2018 was on Friday 30th March at The Mill in Torpoint, Cornwall.
 The match was Torpoint Athletic vs. Saltash United in the South West Peninsula League Premier Division.

 The Mill is in the south of Torpoint adjacent to one of the town's marinas.
 This marina is to the south-east of the complex with the rest of the eastern and northern sides sitting near housing.
 The remainder of the southern side and the whole of the western end see additional grass areas beyond the football field.
 The town does not have a railway station with the quickest transport link via the ferry across the River Tamar into Devon with Plymouth being the most convenient station some three miles east of the ground.
 The venue has been home to the club since 1971 when they left Defiance Field after an eleven year spell.